Stochastic Network Utilities

 - sn_has_product_form_not_het_fcfs(sn)[source]

-Check if network has product-form but not heterogeneous FCFS.
+Check if network has product form except for heterogeneous FCFS.

 - Parameters: